Install and Get Started: RAG and Context Engineering

 The tutorial notebooks for RAG evals do not use any gated models from Hugging Face.
 If you want to access gated models, provide your Hugging Face account token.
 For more details on that, see Step 1 here.

-Run the following command to initialize rapidfireai to use the correct dependencies for RAG evals:
+Run the following commands to initialize rapidfireai to use the correct dependencies for RAG evals:

 rapidfireai init --evals